cocoar-dev/Cocoar.Capabilities/docs/examples.md

 using var scope = new CapabilityScope(options);

-// Override: use registry for this specific operation var composition = scope.For(subject, useRegistry: true)
+// Override: use registry for this specific operation var composition = scope.Compose(subject, useRegistry: true)
     .Add(capability)
     .Build(useRegistry: true);